viresh-ratnakar/exolve/README.md

     000
 ```
 This is also a 3x3 grid, but no solutions have been provided (every light is
 shown using the letter '0').
-In such a grid, the control buttins for checking/
+In such a grid, the control buttons for checking/
 revealing answers do not get shown.

 It is also possible to specify barred grids, instead of blocked ones.
 In fact,